This section applies to general qualifications. We'll send you the following materials you'll need for exam day:

 Information about answer booklets will be found on the front cover of relevant question papers, in the box.

 In most cases, a generic answer booklet will be supplied.

 These are sent to centres separately from question papers, as part of the general exam stationery despatch.

 These are 12-page answer booklets (OCR12) and four-page continuation booklets (OCR4).

-To find out which units require the use of the 12-page generic answer booklet, please see the exams directory, which is available from Interchange.
+To find out which units or components require the use of the 12-page generic answer booklet, please see the stationery listing, above.